 Sam Transleau (Scenic Design) is a freelance designer and scenic artist in South Florida.
 Sam received an MFA in Scene Design and Scenic Art from the University of Idaho and a BFA in Scene Design from Florida International University.
 She has additional training in scenic art from Cobalt Studio, in White Lake, NY, in both painting and foam carving.
 Theaters she has worked for include: Contemporary American Theater Festival, Alabama Shakespeare Festival, Texas Shakespeare Festival, The 6th Street Playhouse, Cinnabar Theater, Orchestra Miami, Weber State University, The University of Iowa, University of Idaho, Florida International University, New World School of the Arts, Lewis-Clark State College, and Palm Beach State College.

-Jessica Greenberg (Lighting Design) is thrilled to be back for her fourth Adjusted Realists production.
-Her lighting & sound work spans diverse projects in theatre, dance, and opera, with an emphasis on developing new work.
-New York credits include La Mama Experimental Theatre Club, New Opera NYC, 59E59, Red Fern Theatre, Castillo Theatre, SoHo Rep, Dixon Place, Flux Theatre Ensemble, Two Headed Calf, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
-Resident lighting designer with SB DanceCompany.
-Academic guest designer or lecturer at Amherst College, Smith College, Hampshire College, and Yale University.
-BA: Hampshire College, MFA: UMass Amherst.
-Assistant Professor at Weber State University. www.jessicagreenberg.com
+Jessica Greenberg (Lighting Design) is thrilled to be back for her fifth Adjusted Realists production.
+Her lighting & sound designs span diverse projects in theatre, dance, and opera, with an emphasis on developing new work.
+New York credits include productions at La Mama Experimental Theatre Club, A.R.T. / New York, 59E59, Red Fern Theatre, Castillo Theatre, SoHo Rep, New Opera NYC, Dixon Place, Flux Theatre Ensemble, Two Headed Calf, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
+As an educator, she has been a guest designer or lecturer at Amherst College, Smith College, Hampshire College, and Yale University.
+She is an Associate Professor of Theatre Design at Weber State University. www.jessicagreenberg.com